UltraStar-Deluxe/format/spec.md

 > [!NOTE]
 >
-> The `START` and `END` values do not affect the placement of notes relative to the audio.
-They simply skip a certain amount of time from the beginning or towards the end of a song.
+> The `START` and `END` values do not affect the placement of notes nor any other time codes relative to the audio.
+They simply indicate that a song should be started or stopped a certain amount of time into the audio file.

 > [!WARNING]
 >